16 For who, having heard, rebelled? Indeed, was it not all who came out of Egypt, led by Moses?

 who, having heard, rebelled?

 The rebellion here occurred at Kadesh-barnea (Nu 14).
 In Numbers 12 God sent out 12 spies to determine the nature of the land and what kind of enemy they would face.
 All agreed that the land was good but 10 reported that the enemy was too powerful for them.
 They deemed they were like “grasshoppers” in the sight of the people of the land.
-Joshua and Caleb gave a positive report that God was able to empower them to conquer the land.
-Israel decided to turn back to become pilgrims in the desert.
+Joshua and Caleb gave a confident report that God was able to empower them to conquer the land.
+However, Israel believed the negative report and decided to turn back to become pilgrims in the desert.

-“Indeed” is strong adversative.
+“Indeed” is a strong adversative.
 Most did not enter the Promised Land.

 was it not all [the whole] who came out of Egypt, led by Moses?

 The first question is answered by another question.
-Most people who came out of Egypt rebelled against God’s Word.
-They did not believe God and could not claim His promises to them.
+Everyone who came out of Egypt rebelled against God’s Word.
+They did not believe God and would not claim His promises to them.
 Joshua and Caleb believed God and were willing to claim His promises.

 Unanimity of unbelief does not make it right.

-Because everyone else embrace an error does not make it right.
+Because everyone else embraces an error does not make it right.
 Unanimity of unbelief is no excuse for believing it.

-The Israelites who came out of Egypt did not hold onto their original beliefs.
-A good beginning is not everything.
+The Israelites who came out of Egypt did not hold on to their original beliefs.
+A good beginning is not enough.